 The LANXESS Product Sustainability Monitor is our strategic management tool that we use to align our portfolio with sustainability.
 It allows us to analyze risks and potential for improvement and systematically improve sustainability performance, taking account of environmental, social and economic effects.
 The system, which is optimized on an ongoing basis, analyzes the benefits and impact of our products using criteria that are relevant to LANXESS and to society.
-Using the LANXESS Product Sustainability Monitor, we divide our portfolio into four categories:
+Using the LANXESS Product Sustainability Monitor, we divide our portfolio into five categories:

-- Energizers: Products in this category offer outstanding sustainability performance.
+- > Energizer: Products in this category offer outstanding sustainability performance.
 They fulfill our highest sustainability requirements in most criteria and have no intrinsic properties that give cause for concern.
 Energizers are manufactured with a very low to low environmental impact.
-These products contribute to at least one SDG and are experiencing increasing demand. - Performers: Products that are sustainable according to the current state of the art.
+These products contribute to at least one SDG and are experiencing increasing demand. - Performer: Products that are sustainable according to the current state of the art.
 They fulfill the present sustainability requirements or exceed them in many categories.
-Performers are manufactured with a low to medium environmental impact and have a benefit to society. - > Transitioners: Products that do not yet fulfill all LANXESS sustainability requirements.
+Performers are manufactured with a low to medium environmental impact and have a benefit to society. - > Transitioner: Products that do not yet fulfill all LANXESS sustainability requirements.
 We monitor these products and actively steer them by way of improvement measures, for example to reduce their environmental impact and make these products more sustainable.

-Roadmap: This category covers products with serious sustainability concerns, namely chemical end products with more than 0.1% by mass of substances with the properties of substances of very high concern (SVHC).
-We manage these products in our roadmap process, in which we examine in particular whether critical substances in the respective chemical end products could be replaced with safe and sustainable alternatives.
+- Roadmap 2024/26: This category covers products with serious sustainability concerns, namely chemical end products with more than 0.1% by mass of substances with the properties of substances of very high concern (SVHC).
+We manage these products in our roadmap process, in which we examine in particular whether critical substances in the respective chemical end products could be replaced with safe and sustainable alternatives. - Phase-out: Action plans have been developed for these products for the years 2021 to 2023 with the aim of replacing them with sustainable alternatives by 2030.
+If the use of sustainable alternatives is not possible, we will withdraw the relevant products from the market without replacement by 2026.

-LANXESS 2021 product portfolio
+LANXESS 2023 product portfolio

-In 2021, we already generated 87% of our total sales with products that fulfill our high/highest sustainability requirements (energizer and performer products).
-Only 13% of our sales were attributable to products that did not (yet) completely fulfill our sustainability requirements (transitioner and roadmap products).
+In 2023, we already generated 83% of our total sales with products that fulfill our high/highest sustainability requirements (energizer and performer products).
+Only 17% of our sales were attributable to products that did not (yet) completely fulfill our sustainability requirements (transitioner and roadmap products).
 We continually improve our product portfolio and invest in product innovation.